axone-protocol/docs/docs/tutorials/ontology-1.md

 ![Tutorials overview](/img/content/tutorials/ontology-1.webp)

-This tutorial will unravel the concept of ontology and figure out its crucial role in the OKP4 protocol.
+This tutorial unveils the concept of ontology and figure out its crucial role in the OKP4 protocol.

 An ontology describes knowledge.
 We can represent it as a graph database that fixes the meaning of concepts and the relationships that unite them.